Bandra Terminus–Vapi Passenger

-The 59045 Bandra Terminus Vapi Passenger is a Passenger train belonging to Indian Railways - Western Railway zone that runs between Bandra Terminus & Vapi in India.
+The 59045 Bandra Terminus Vapi Passenger was a Passenger train belonging to Indian Railways - Western Railway zone that ran between Bandra Terminus and Vapi in India.

-It operates as train number 59045 from Bandra Terminus to Vapi serving the states of Maharashtra & Gujarat.
+It operated as train number 59045 from Bandra Terminus to Vapi serving the states of Maharashtra and Gujarat.

 Coaches

-The 59045 Bandra Terminus Vapi Passenger presently has 2 First Class, 2 Second Class seating, 14 General Unreserved, 2 SLR (Seating cum Luggage Rake) coaches & up to 3 High Capacity Parcel Vans.
-It does not carry a Pantry car coach.
+The 59045 Bandra Terminus Vapi Passenger had 2 First Class, 2 Second Class seating, 14 General Unreserved, 2 SLR (Seating cum Luggage Rake) coaches and up to 3 High Capacity Parcel Vans.
+It did not carry a Pantry car coach.

-As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 59045 Bandra Terminus Vapi Passenger covers the distance of 159 kilometres in 3 hours 50 mins (41.48 km/hr).
+The 59045 Bandra Terminus Vapi Passenger covers the distance of 159 kilometres in 3 hours 50 mins (41.48 km/h).

 Routeing

 The 59045 Bandra Terminus Vapi Passenger runs from Bandra Terminus via Andheri, Virar, Kelve Road, Sanjan to Vapi.

 Traction

-As the route is fully electrified, a Valsad Electric Loco Shed based WCAM 1 or on occasion Vadodara Electric Loco Shed based WAP 5 powers the train for its entire journey.
+As the route is fully electrified, a Valsad Electric Loco Shed-based WCAM 1 or on occasion Vadodara Electric Loco Shed-based WAP 5 powers the train for its entire journey.